ChurchSafety Logo and homepage linkPencil

 Bullet pointPlan where and how objects will be moved before starting.
 Ensure that the route is clear and that the location where the item is to be placed is clear.

-Bullet pointAvoid storing items where there are space constraints that mean that someone has to bend awkwardly to get to something.
+Bullet pointAvoid storing items where there are space constraints that mean that someone has to bend awkwardly to get at something.
 Also avoid routes where something has to be carried awkwardly, such as a long tube being carried up spiral stairs.

 Bullet pointIf possible, mark the weight onto containers, boxes and bags to help people decide if they are capable of lifting the load.
 Ensure that items within containers are secure and stable so that the objects do not move about inside.